Things To Do & Places To See In Nuku Hiva

-The trail begins at the edge of the village, where you’ll park the 4X4 and begin to climb through the mango covered rainforest.
+The trail begins at the edge of the village, where you’ll park the 4X4 and begin to climb through the mango-covered rainforest.
+If you’re in luck, it’s mango season.
+Simply pick a few good ones off the ground and save for later.
 After about 30 minutes, you’ll reach the mountain pass – one of the most scenic spots in Nuku Hiva.

 From up here, Anaho Bay simply looks like paradise.
 Gently wrapped by sea cliffs and radiating with blue, the bay also has the only snorkeling spot in Nuku Hiva thanks to a tiny reef.
 Plan to stop here for a while because it’s simply gorgeous!

-Another 30 minutes of hiking down from the pass brings you to Anaho Beach.
+Another 30 minutes of hiking down from the pass bring you to Anaho Beach.
 Surprisingly, few families actually live out here.
 There’s no electricity and no running water, but there are plenty of coconuts for the production of copra.
-With the government subsidizing copra farmers, this is actually a pretty decent business, though extremely labor intensive.
+With the government subsidizing copra farmers, this is actually a pretty decent business, though extremely labor-intensive.

 Logistics: the trail is clearly marked so you can definitely hike this on your own from Hatiheu.
 It’s a moderate 90-minute hike (return) but add plenty of time for the view from the pass and for chilling on the beach.
-Bring everything you need including: plenty of water, monoi oil, food, beach gear, walking sandals and a change of clothes.
+Bring everything you need including plenty of water (more water than you think you’ll need), monoi oil, food, beach gear, walking sandals, and a change of clothes.

 Hunting In Nuku Hiva